-Deliver chest compressions at a rate of 100 to 120 beats per minute and at a depth of between 2 to 2.4 inches (5 to 6 cm).
+Deliver chest compressions at a rate of 100 to 120 beats per minute and at a depth of between 2 to 2.4 inches (5 to 6 cm) for adults in cardiac arrest.
 You will not provide enough time for the heart to fill between each compression if you press faster than 120 beats per minute, and you are not likely to stimulate enough circulation to the heart, brain, and other vital organs if you press slower than 100 beats per minute.
 You also risk not providing adequate blood flow if you don’t press deeply enough, and you risk injuring the person if you press too deeply.

 For chest compressions, do the following:

 - Find a firm, flat surface to position the person on their back.

 - If needed, clothing at the neck and chest area should be opened or removed.